If you struggle to save, use supermarket Christmas saving cards to spread the cost – many also pay a bonus at Christmas

 - RetailMeNot has said we’ll be spending an average of £473.83

 - Comparethemarket suggest we’ll be spending £640

 - Nationwide thinks it’s closer to £645

 - American Express believes the costs to be much higher at £1,484

-These vast sums – for just a few days in December – aren’t all paid in cash either.
+For just a few days in December, these vast sums aren’t all paid in cash either.

 22% of people are likely to pay for Christmas on credit cards.
 Of those who used credit cards the year before, 25% of people are still paying the debt off, meaning Christmas is becoming even more expensive!

 One option to avoid putting Christmas on the credit card is to start saving a bit of money each month starting now.
 Then, come December, you won’t feel the pressure to borrow the money you can’t afford.

-Christmas Saving Clubs will see your money saved, with you having no access to it.
-This will mean you can’t dip into it if you find your self short one month.
+Christmas saving cards will see your money saved, with you having no access to it.
+This will mean you can’t dip into it if you find yourself short one month.

-You will also likely earn money back on what you save – which can come in higher than saving in a normal bank savings account.
+You will also likely earn money back on what you save – which can come in higher than saving in a regular bank savings account.

 Most saving clubs are with supermarkets and are locked into that one shop – so you will only be able to spend the money with them.
 This may not be a problem if you plan to do your food shop with that specific retailer.

-Be aware, your money does not have the same protection as a high street bank (so no FSCS deposit protection).
-Most of the supermarkets are real big players so it’s unlikely to be a problem.
-Definitely still something to keep in mind though.
+Be aware; your money does not have the same protection as a high street bank (no FSCS deposit protection).
+Most of the supermarkets are real big players, so it’s unlikely to be a problem.
+It’s still something to keep in mind, though.